 - 1 package (12 ounces) semisweet chocolate chips

-- 1 bag (10 ounces) mini-marshmallows (could use 7-ounce jar of marshmallow fluff instead)
+- 1 bag (10 ounces) mini-marshmallows, (could use 7-ounce jar of marshmallow fluff instead)

-- 1 cup walnuts, chopped
+- 1 cup (117 g) walnuts, chopped

 - 1 teaspoon vanilla extract

-Line a 9x13 inch pan with parchment paper.
+- Line a 9×13-inch pan* with parchment paper.

-Remove from heat and stir in chocolate chips until melted and thoroughly combined.
+- Remove from heat and stir in chocolate chips until melted and thoroughly combined.

-Beat in mini-marshmallows, walnuts, and vanilla extract.
+- Add the mini-marshmallows, walnuts, and vanilla extract.
+Stir to incorporate.

 - Transfer the fudge to the prepared pan.
 Allow the fudge to set at room temperature (about 4 hours).
 To speed up the setting process, you can let it chill in the refrigerator to set.